joseglego/myMoney/README.md

 ### Financial statemets (FS)

-According to the kind of data introduced though *Tracking* (income, expeses and liabilities) and other inputs provided directly through the screens related to FS (assets), the program will be able to produce the following financial statements:
+According to the kind of data introduced though *record* (income, expeses and liabilities) and other inputs provided directly through the screens related to FS (assets), the program will be able to produce the following financial statements:
 * Balance sheet
 * Income statement
 	* Detailed income entries